ansys/ansys-tools-path/README.rst

 Installing ``ansys-tools-path`` in developer mode allows you to modify the source and enhance it.

 Before contributing to the project, please refer to the `PyAnsys Developer's guide`_.
-You will need to follow these steps:
+You need to follow these steps:

 #.
 Start by cloning this repository: